-The partnership provides students, faculty, and staff access to GRAMMY Museum content for educational purposes, curriculum resources, research programs, professional development seminars, collaborative marketing and promotions, project-based learning, and unique student internship opportunities.
-The new connection creates opportunities for students like internships, research programs, employment and accessibility to talent for events and production.
+Monmouth University is proud to be one of only 14 GRAMMY Museum higher education affiliates in the US.
+The GRAMMY Museum affiliation offers access to GRAMMY Museum content for educational purposes, curriculum resources, research programs, professional development seminars, collaborative marketing and promotions, project-based learning, and unique opportunities for students and teachers.

-The University is among the museum’s first group of education affiliates nationwide, and the first on the East Coast.
-Other affiliates include the University of Southern California, Oregon State University, and Delta State University.
+Monmouth University was among the museum’s first group of education affiliates nationwide.
+Others include the University of Southern California, Oregon State University, Berklee College of Music and Yale University.

 To learn more about the GRAMMY Museum, visit www.grammymuseum.org.